alysivji/talks/_proposals/topics/if-statements-are-a-code-smell.md

 ## Elevator Pitch

-`if` statements allow us to selectively execute code based on conditional logic.
-Overusing conditionals produces code that is hard to read and difficult to modify.
-This talk will demonstrate how to refactor `if` statements into polymorphic classes, resulting in cleaner program design.
-After this session, you will be able to implement complex conditional logic using simple Python classes.
+`if` statements allow us to control what statements are executed.
+Code with too many `if` statements is hard to read and even harder to change.
+This talk will demonstrate how to refactor complex conditional logic with simple Python classes using a real-world example of Object-Oriented design.

 ## Description

-Writing software is about making trade-offs between getting things done and doing them right.
-Time constraints often force us to take shortcuts to handle slight variations resulting in patches of conditional logic sprinkled throughout our codebase.
-Workarounds that once allowed us to move quickly now hinder our progress in getting new features out to customers.
-It doesn't have to be this way!
+`if` statements are elements of a programming language that allow us to control what statements are executed.
+By chaining together a series of `if` statements, we can solve any problem we can think of.
+But code with too many `if` statements is hard to read and even harder to change.
+Workarounds that once allowed us to move fast, now get in the way when we go in to make modifications.
+It doesn’t have to be this way!

-This talk will demonstrate how to use Object-Oriented programming principles, specifically polymorphism, to handle conditional logic resulting in code that is easy to modify.
-The material will be presented in the context of a real-world code refactor for an open-source project.
-We will examine the initial solution, discuss its limitations, and walk through the process of refactoring duplicate `if` blocks into polymorphic classes.
+This talk demonstrates HOWTO handle complex conditional logic with simple Python classes.
+The material will be presented in the context of a code refactor for an open-source project: we examine the initial solution featuring duplicate `if` statements, show how hard it is to make a change, and walk through the process of refactoring `if` blocks into polymorphic classes.
+The case study has been simplified to illustrate concepts you can apply to your own code.

-The session is geared towards developers who do not have a lot of experience implementing Object-Oriented solutions.
-After this talk, you will be able to identify situations where Object-Oriented design can be used to simplify complex conditional logic.
-Using the steps outlined, you will be able to refactor code to improve software architecture without changing existing functionality.
+The session is geared towards beginner / intermediate developers who do not have a lot of experience designing Object-Oriented solutions.
+After this talk, you will be able to identify situations where Object-Oriented principles can be used to simplify complex conditional logic.
+Using the steps outlined, you will be able to refactor code to improve software design without changing existing functionality.

 ### Outline

-- Introduction to topic and speaker (2 minutes)
+- Introduction to topic and to speaker (2 minutes)
     - Not here to attack individuals or their code
     - Want to share a pattern that has helped my code become more readable and more testable
 - Overview of `if` statements (3 minutes)